 Cross Code is a retro-inspired 2D RPG that perfectly mixes the nostalgic looks of the 16-Bit era with modern game design.
-If it was made in Japan instead of by a German developer, we could have easily put it among the best JRPGs on the Nintendo Switch.

 The fast-paced action RPG looks a lot like a SNES game but provides a dynamic combat system, fun puzzle mechanics, and many other things that a 16-bit console would not be able to provide.